edgarrmondragon/citric/README.md

 ### Custom `requests` session

-It's possible to use a different session factory to make requests.
+It's possible to use a custom session object to make requests.
 For example, to cache the requests and reduce the load on your server in read-intensive applications, you can use [`request_cache`](https://requests-cache.readthedocs.io):